awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough-4.md

          }
          ```

-      1. Create a policy and attach it to the role:
+      1. Create a policy and attach it to the role\.

          ```
          $ aws iam put-role-policy \